 Here are some examples of times when checking your gauge can be a good idea:

-- When you’re using a different material yarn from the original pattern.
+- When you’re using a different material yarn (same weight) from the original pattern.
 E.g. Pattern calls for Cotton yarn but you want to use Acrylic.

-- To make sure your tension isn’t too tight.
+- To make sure your tension isn’t too tight or too loose.

 - When you want to make sure that your finished toy looks as similar to the original as possible.